Viggo Lindstrøm: Biography

 He was then hired by a development company, Bona, to head the establishment of Det Ny Teater.
 On its opening in 1908, it was the second largest and most advanced theatre in Denmark but he left after three years due to an insignificant debt.

-That same year he had his debut on film and after that appeared sporadically in films from various companies.
-In the first half of 1920 he worked for Nordisk Film and had minor roles in two Carl Theodor Dreyer films, Leaves from Satan's Book (produced 1919, released 1921) and Master of the House (1925).
+That same year he made his film debut, and after that, he appeared sporadically in films from various companies.
+In the first half of 1920 he worked for Nordisk Film and had minor roles in two Carl Theodor Dreyer films, Leaves from Satan's Book (produced in 1919 and released in 1921) and Master of the House (1925).

 Active until his death in 1926, his two last appearances were in Ole & Axel films for the Palladium production company.
 He is buried in Frederiksberg Cemetery.